 SEMrush offers over 50 different tools and reports to gather and analyze competitive marketing data.
 If you’re just getting started, it may be a little difficult to know where to look for what you need.
-This article will walk you through the basics of navigating the SEMrush interface.
+This article will walk you through the basics of navigating the SEMrush interface and creating your first Project.